C3PablO/pablo-romero-jaren-site/_posts/en/donde_esta_mi_calcetin.md

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc003.png)

-The book is meant for anyone who enjoys fantasy and looks to have fun reading.
-It will be published in hardcover DIN A5 landscape (closed) printed on high quality paper.
-There are 36 pages containing fantastic and mysterious illustrations full of surprises sustainably printed and bound in Alicante (Spain).
+The book is intended for anyone who enjoys fantasy and likes to have fun while reading.
+It contains 36 pages filled with fantastic and mysterious illustrations that are full of surprises.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc004.png)

-In creating this story I was inspired by my daughter Violeta who loves taking off her socks all the time ever since she was a baby, and like the one in the book, her socks end up in all sorts of unexpected places.
-Violeta has a very creative mind and if she doesn't know where the socks are, she comes up with ingenious stories when we ask.
+I was inspired to create this story by my daughter Violeta, who loves taking off her socks since she was a baby.
+Like the character in the book, her socks end up in unexpected places.
+Violeta has a very creative mind, and when we ask her where her socks are, she comes up with ingenious stories.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc005.png)